kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ![plot of chunk unnamed-chunk-20](figure/unnamed-chunk-20-1.png)

-We can overlay the expresssion of specific marker genes on this embedding to identify clusters.

-For example, HBB will identify heme cells.
+Note that we are overlay the expresssion of specific marker genes on this embedding to identify clusters.
+For instance, subsetting by `"HBB"` will identify heme cells:

 ```r